 Power Wheel Shifter Components

-The third gear is the heaviest wheel between the second and fourth drive gear.
-The fourth drive Gear is the biggest gear wheel above the third gear on the other side of the first gear.
-It attaches to the driver’s hub.
+The third driving gear is the heaviest between the second and fourth gears.
+A vehicle’s fourth driving gear is the largest gear wheel opposite the first gear.
+It’s shaped to rest above the driver’s steering wheel.